arsyhiy/colormate.nvim/README.md

 - continue development a good palette
 - just continue develop this theme
 - adding docs/
 - adding a normal how to install
+- make universal pallete of this theme

 # NOTES for me:
 - updates only on sundays